 - While asparagus roasts for the final few minutes, put the sesame seeds in a dry pan and toast over hot stove for just over one minute, or until barely starting to brown.

 - Remove asparagus from oven and sprinkle with toasted sesame seeds.
 Serve hot.

 If you don't have peanut oil, use another neutral-flavored oil of your choice.
 Coconut Oil (affiliate link) would be delicious for this recipe.
 Low sodium soy sauce is fine here; use gluten-free soy sauce if needed.
 To make this Paleo or Whole 30, switch soy sauce for Coconut Aminos (affiliate link).

 Amount Per Serving: Calories: 55Total Fat: 3gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 0mgSodium: 236mgCarbohydrates: 5gFiber: 2gSugar: 1gProtein: 3g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a good side dish for any low-glycemic or low-carb diet, including any phase of the South Beach Diet.
+Asparagus with Soy-Sesame Glaze is a good side dish for low-carb or Keto diets, and for any phase of the original South Beach Diet.
 It’s also vegan, and if you use an approved oil and switch the soy sauce for Coconut Aminos it can be Paleo or Whole 30 approved.